smj-edison/khan-collab-robot/README.md

 To run locally (hopefully will get cleaner):
 1. Get a new khanacademy account for the bot.
 2. Put the username and password in a .env file (check out example.env for referance)
-3. Install neo4j
-4. Change DB_USERNAME and DB_PASSWORD to the DB's authentication (defaults are both neo4j)
 5. Create a program on the bot account where commands will be posted (I called mine Bot endpoint)
 6. Make a post in tips and thanks where commands will be posted (hopefully this will get more simple)
 7. Get the post's kaencrypted id (use the Network tab in the browser debugger when it's created or loaded)